mvac7/SDCC_TEXTMODE_MSXDOS_Lib/README.md

 You can access the documentation here with [`How to use the library`](docs/HOWTO.md).

-In the source code [`examples/`](examples/), you can find applications for testing and learning purposes.

 I have adapted a routine for converting a 16 Bits value to ASCII for printing numbers, extracted from the Baze collection [(WEB)](http://baze.sk/3sc/misc/z80bits.html#5.1).

 This library is part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).